doscsy12/Data_sci_proj/README.md

 - Use unsupervised learning algorithm (Kmeans) to do clustering

 ## 6. TensorBoard tutorial
-Exploring interactive machine learning model dashboard that can be used to better understand and analyze the importance factors in which the model works, or for visualisations.
+Exploring interactive machine learning model dashboard that can be used to better understand and analyze the important factors in which the model works, or for visualisations.